Fishing On The Missouri River Is Excellent!

 Like us on Facebook – for up-to-date reports from our businesses and the area.

-In the Pollock area fishing is really good with minnows and crawlers being used by anglers in anywhere from 3 to 15 feet and some fishing up to 25 ft. – although most fishing is still being done in shallow water.
-A few anglers are still pulling plugs.
+In the Pollock area fishing is really good with minnows and crawlers being used by anglers in under 15 feet depth.
 With the shallow bite, the shore fishing has been the best in years.
 Northern are still coming in along with smallmouth bass and crappie.

-At Akaska fishing is going very well and hasn’t slacked off at all.
+At Akaska fishing is really good and hasn’t slacked off at all.
 Anglers are using jigs and minnows with some using Lindy rigs and minnows.
-A few anglers are starting to use crawlers.
-Depth is shallow to around 35 feet – but shallow seems to work better.
-Limits are coming in and the fish are looking very good.
+They are starting to use cralwers, leeches and bottom bouncers.
+There is good fishing in 6-12 feet– but shallow seems to work better.
+Lots of fish being caught with some 20 to 22 inchers coming in this last weekend.

 At West Bend the fishing is going really well using jigs and minnows or shiners with crawlers starting to be used here too.
-Some anglers are pulling plugs against the current.
 The walleye are looking excellent.
 Smallmouth and white bass are going well in this area.

-Around Chamberlain fishing is excellent from the Chamberlain Bridge to the Big Bend Dam.
-A good area seems to be from Boyers to the dam.
+Around Chamberlain fishing is awesome from the Chamberlain Bridge to the Big Bend Dam.
+A good area seems to be from the dam to Carpenter Bluffs and south of Boyers.
 Fishing is also good around the bridges and on down Francis Case.
-Anglers are using jigs & minnows in 5 -30 feet depths.
+Anglers are using jigs & minnows or crawlers in 5 -35 foot depths.
+You have to catch a lot of fish to get the size you need, but the fishing action is great.
+White bass are going well here also.
 Shore fishing has been very good in this area also.

-In the Platte area the fishing results are getting better with limits coming in.
-Again Jigs and minnows seem to work best, with some still pulling plugs.
+In the Platte area the fishing results have been really good with limits coming in.
+Again Jigs and minnows seem to work best, with some using crawlers in 15-25 feet.
+The fish are healthy and fat.
 The smallmouth bite is going well – in the bays and shallow waters – and from shore.

 At the Pickstown - Wagner – Lake Andes area fishing is still excellent below the Fort Randall Dam, with anglers pulling plugs or using jigs and minnows.
-Above the dam, the North Point area and up has limits coming in.
-Anglers are using jigs and minnows and some still pulling plugs in around 4-15 feet.
+Above the dam from North Point, South Scalp Creek and White Swan all the way to Pease creek it’s awesome.
+Anglers are using jigs and minnows or crawlers – they’re using about half and half at this point in around 4-15 feet.
 Shore fishing is excellent all over this area too.
-Good reports have been coming in on the small mouth bass, northern, perch and crappie bite below the dam.
-Some crappie are dinner plate size!
-Anglers can catch just about everything.
+Good reports have been coming in on the small mouth bass, northern, perch and crappie bite.
+Some black crappie were caught around Pease Creek.

 Prairie Dog Bay and South Shore have new large parking lots by the boat docks – check them out!!